eventide-project/docs/user-guide/handlers.md

 By constructing a handler using the initializer, the handler's [dependencies](./dependencies.md) are not set to operational dependencies.
 They remain _inert substitutes_.

 ::: tip
-See the [useful objects](./useful-objects.md#substitutes) topic for background on inert substitutes.
+See the [useful objects](./useful-objects.md#substitutes) user guide for background on inert substitutes.
 :::

 ### Via the Constructor